Aloe Vera Pups for Planting

 Why You Should Plant Aloe Vera at Home

-Aloe Vera is a great plant for any gardener; it is easy to grow and extremely rewarding.
-Aloe Vera propagates fairly easily through offshoots, small clones found at the base of larger plants.
+Aloe Vera is a good plant for any gardener; it is easy to grow and extremely rewarding.
+Aloe Vera propagates easily through offshoots, small clones found at the base of larger plants.

 Aloe gel has many health benefits: it cures ulcers and nausea; reduces oxidative stress; improves the digestive system; heals wounds and reduces arthritic pain; soothes symptoms of acid reflux; inhibits the growth of cancerous cells; treats menstrual and skin problems such as dermatitis; delays the process of aging; and heals radiotherapy treatment side effects, just to mention a few.

 A potted aloe plant is also a great way of bringing nature indoors in case you opt for an indoor aloe garden.
 Plants use carbon dioxide during photosynthesis and release oxygen, meaning having aloe plants indoor can freshen the air inside your home.
-As a potted plant, aloe can easily enhance your interior decor with a natural touch.
+As a potted plant, aloe can enhance your interior decor with a natural touch.

 Factors to Consider When Growing Aloe Vera Plant

-Before you start growing Aloe Vera at home, you need to consider the following factors to ensure you provide everything the plants need to grow.
+Before you start growing Aloe Vera at home, you need to consider the following factors to ensure you provide everything the plants need to thrive.

 - Aloe Planting Zone

 Aloe Vera is hardy to zone 9, 10 and 11, but it is not frost tolerant.
-If you are growing aloe Vera outdoors where temperatures can get close to freezing, covering with a plant blanket or some kind of protection is advisable.
+If you are growing aloe Vera outdoors where temperatures can get close to freezing, covering them with a plant blanket or providing cold weather protection is recommended.

 Aloe Vera thrives as an indoor plant.
-The two most important factors for successfully growing your own aloe is finding a location with enough sun and ensuring the soil is well-drained.
+The two most important factors for successfully growing aloe is finding a location with enough sun and ensuring the soil is well-drained.

-- Well-drained, sandy soil is best – use a cacti or succulent mix.
-If you prefer to mix your own, try a sand base; supplement with potting soil and/or compost (a 50/50 sand to organic material is a good guideline).
-Add gravel and sand to your own mix.
+- Well-drained, sandy soil is best – use cacti or succulent mix.
+If you prefer to mix your own, try a sand base; supplement with potting soil and compost (a 50/50 sand to organic material is a good guideline).
+Add gravel and sand to your mix.

 - Water & Fertilizer